 Following is a quick list of purchases that you should avoid on Black Friday — and better times to make them.

-But Black Friday’s not a good time for deals on sneakers, says RunRepeat, an athletic-shoe review site that in 2019 analyzed prices from the prior three years and effectively concluded that Black Friday sneaker deals are a myth:
+But Black Friday’s not a good time for deals on sneakers, says RunRepeat, an athletic-shoe review site that analyzed prices from prior Black Fridays and effectively concluded that Black Friday sneaker deals are a myth:

 “When looking at the 27 most popular pairs of sneakers in the RunRepeat database, you can expect to pay an average of $23.95 (36.3%) more on Black Friday than you would on the cheapest day of the year for each pair of sneakers.”